 Target Objective and Goal Analysis

-CoogCrew’s target objective of demonstrating the VDCS subsystem integrated with CDH, as commanded by GSC has been successful and is on schedule for completion by December 31, 2014.
+CoogCrew’s target objective of demonstrating the VDCS subsystem integrated with CDH, and as commanded by GSC, has been successful and is on schedule for completion by December 31, 2014.
 Objectives completed leading up to the target objective can be seen in Figure 2, the most up to date goal analysis for this semester.